-When you sign up on Well One you enter four data points (age, gender, height and weight) to obtain your first personal Well One Health Score.
+When you sign up on Well One you enter four data points (age, gender, height and weight) followed by a short health assessment including 14 questions to obtain your first personal Well One Health Score.
 All other data points for the calculation of the Well One Health Score are automatically imputed with estimated average values initially.
 Over time, the more data you provide the more accurate and personal your Health Score will become.

 Empowering you to manage your own health and wellbeing has obvious benefits.
 Well One works as a health coach in your pocket, motivating you to keep going, rewarding you for your successes and helping you to achieve your goals.